ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - Weekly labs are a required part of the course and they are meant to supplement lecture.
 - You must attend the discussion group you are officially registered in.
+- Do not take the class if you cannot attend the discussion you are registered in.
 - You will be encouraged to problem solve individually or in groups.
 - Each person must submit each lab independently to their github account, but you are welcome to collaborate with other students in your lab room.
 - To receive credit, you must attend lab, work on the lab assignment until you're finished or the lab period is over, and get checked off by a course staff member.
-- To receive full credit, you must be present for the entire time of the lab (partial credit for partial attendance).
+- To receive full credit, you must be present for the entire time of the lab (partial credit for partial attendance 50%).
 - After 9/18, you can miss one lab without losing points (no reasons asked).
-- Also after 9/18, if you have three absences or more, you will lose one letter grade.
+- Also after 9/18, if you have three lab absences or more, you will lose one letter grade.
 If you are in this situation come talk to me or reach out to me ASAP.
 - There will be about 4 short quizzes given in discussion to test your understanding.
 - Your quiz scores __will NOT__ be part of your grade.
 - During lab, we will look at your work (e.g. how you code, what you are doing, how you approach problems), and we will take notes that will be used to assess part of your performance in the course.